algorandfoundation/docs/docs/reference/cli/goal/goal.md

-GOAL is the CLI for interacting Algorand software instance.
+GOAL is the CLI for interacting with the Algorand software instance.
 The binary 'goal' is installed alongside the algod binary and is considered an integral part of the complete installation.
 The binaries should be used in tandem - you should not try to use a version of goal with a different version of algod.